Junchi0905/Kannada-Digits-Recognition/README.md

 Final-Group-Visualization: Our slides for final presentation

-Proposal: Proposal
+Group-Proposal: Proposal

-Code: All of code is inclued in code.py
+Code: All of code is inclued in Final Project.py

+Other three files are our individual final reports